pymodbus-dev/pymodbus/doc/sphinx/library/exceptions.rst

-:mod:`mexceptions` --- Exceptions Used in PyModbus
+:mod:`exceptions` --- Exceptions Used in PyModbus
 ============================================================

-.. module:: mexceptions
+.. module:: exceptions
    :synopsis: Exceptions Used in PyModbus

 .. moduleauthor:: Galen Collins <bashwork@gmail.com>